 For those of you who do not care much for this vegetable, the Red Beets Vinaigrette might be the way to win you over.

-Here is my recipe for Red Beets Vinaigrette, I prepare for my Easter Basket.
+Here is my recipe for Red Beets Vinaigrette, which is included in for my Easter Basket.

 - 3 Red Beets, medium size (size of an apple)